-Jennifer Lawrence net worth and salary: Jennifer Lawrence is an award-winning American actress who has a net worth of $160 million.
+Jennifer Lawrence is an award-winning American actress who has a net worth of $160 million.
 In 2013, she won the Academy Award for Best Actress in for her performance in 2012's Silver Linings Playbook.
 As of this writing, the films Lawrence has appeared in have grossed more than $6 billion worldwide.
 She was the highest-paid actress in the world in 2015 and 2016.
 In 2013 she was on Time's list of the 100 most influential people in the world.

 Lawrence is an outspoken feminist and advocate for Planned Parenthood.
 She founded the Jennifer Lawrence foundation in 2015 with the mission to advocate for the Boys & Girls Clubs of America and the Special Olympics.
 In 2018, she formed the production company Excellent Cadaver.

 She had her first acting role playing a prostitute in a church play that was based on the Book of Jonah when she was nine years old.
 Over the next several years, she continued to act in church plays and school musicals.

 In high school, Lawrence was a cheerleader, a member of the field hockey team, and played on the boys' basketball team, which was coached by her father.
 When Lawrence was 14 and on a family vacation in New York City, a talent scout spotted her on the street and arranged an audition for talent agents.
 After her first audition, the agents said she was the best they had seen from someone that young.
 Lawrence's mom wasn't thrilled with her daughter's acting ambitions.
 She signed on with the CESD Talent Agency and began auditioning for roles in Los Angeles.
 Lawrence dropped out of high school at 14.
 She never graduated or received her GED.